-To demonstrate how to use Transaction objects to modify dynamic queries, Example 8-2 builds on the TopBottomTest application defined in Chapter 11.
-To help track the Transaction objects, the example saves the different Transaction objects with calls to the getCurrentTransaction method.
+To help track the Transaction objects, this example saves the different Transaction objects with calls to the getCurrentTransaction method.
 In the example, tp object is the TransactionProvider, and context is an object that has methods that create Cursor objects and display their values.